Michelle Pfeiffer: Acting style and reception

-Pfeiffer said she sometimes feels fraudulent as an untrained actor due to her lack of conventional schooling.
-She credits director Milton Katselas with teaching her the difference between how an actor and their character would behave during the same scene.
-Essayist Angelica Jade Bastién said Pfeiffer's talent disproves any argument that untrained actors are lesser than their trained peers.
-Several film critics have described her as "a character actress in a screen siren's body", with Bastién profiling her as "a character actress reluctantly placed in Hollywood’s lineage of blonde bombshells".
-Journalist James Kaplan reported that some critics feel Pfeiffer has undersold herself by choosing character roles instead of capitalizing on her beauty.
-In 1993, film critic Ty Burr argued that her "unshowy performances work because they don’t call attention to themselves", although her attractiveness prevents her from being seriously considered "one of today’s best screen actresses".
-Pfeiffer claims she rarely accepts glamorous roles because she finds few of them compelling.
-Although she prefers acting in dramas over comedies, she does not have a favorite genre to perform in.
+Pfeiffer has said that, due to her lack of conventional training, she sometimes feels fraudulent as an actor.
+She has credited director Milton Katselas with teaching her to recognize the difference between how an actor and their character would behave in the same scene.
+The essayist Angelica Jade Bastién has said that Pfeiffer's talent disproves any argument that untrained actors are lesser than their trained peers.
+Several film critics have described Pfeiffer as "a character actress in a screen siren's body".
+Her acting coach Peggy Feury was among the first to describe her as a character actress and encouraged her to "play as many different kinds of characters as you can".
+The journalist James Kaplan reported that some critics feel Pfeiffer has undersold herself by prioritizing character roles instead of capitalizing on her beauty.
+Pfeiffer has said she rarely accepts glamorous roles because she finds few of them compelling, and believes she had been pigeonholed as either ice queens or blond Californians prior to Married to the Mob (1988).

 During the 1980s, Pfeiffer typically played smart, funny, and independent women, and pursued a wider range of roles in the 1990s.
-Early in her career, she mostly played relatable working class women, aside from the occasional upper class character.
-She has admitted she enjoys playing imperfect, evil, and "slightly trashy" women.
-In a 2021 profile, journalist Lynn Hirschberg said Pfeiffer excels in emotionally conflicted roles, while Adam Platt of New Woman and journalist Bilge Ebiri agreed that she often plays emotionally detached women.
+She has expressed a fondness for playing imperfect, evil, and "slightly trashy" women.
+Matt Mazur of PopMatters observed that much of Pfeiffer's work contains feminist themes, with women's issues at the forefront of its narratives, and cited her as having one of Hollywood's most impressive track records of working on films with other women.
+In a 2021 profile, the journalist Lynn Hirschberg said Pfeiffer excels in emotionally conflicted roles, while Adam Platt of New Woman and Bilge Ebiri of the Miami New Times agreed that she often plays reserved, emotionally detached women.
 Backstage contributor Manuel Betancourt observed parallels between Pfeiffer's characters and her own determination to subvert expectations, with the actress confirming that she searches new projects for relatability.
-However, Town & Country senior editor Adam Rathe finds Pfeiffer dissimilar to most of her characters.
-Known to be highly selective about potential projects, Pfeiffer, according to IndieWire contributor Kate Erbland, carefully chooses unconventional roles to avoid being typecast.
-Pfeiffer's colleagues have described her as extremely committed, competent, and prepared, although she refuses to watch her own performances.
+However, Town & Countrys Adam Rathe finds Pfeiffer dissimilar to most of her characters.
+Known to be highly selective about projects, Pfeiffer, according to IndieWires Kate Erbland, carefully chooses unconventional roles to avoid typecasting.
+Pfeiffer's colleagues have described her as extremely committed, competent, and prepared, although she avoids watching her own performances.
+She prefers acting in dramas over comedies but does not have a favorite film genre to perform in.
+According to Mike Celizic, she has almost always been perceived as a serious actress and seldom described as "funny" throughout her career, but film critic Stephanie Zacharek argued that her longevity could be attributed to her ability to seemingly blur the lines between comedy and drama.